-School administrators spend countless hours trying to keep their facilities in top shape through maintenance, regular inspections and other preventative tasks and it can be a lot and detract from prescribed roles and responsibilities.
-Students and the educational community-at-large benefit from positive environments, particularly in terms of student health and learning.
-Schools have a duty to do everything they can to promote a healthy learning environment, and facilities management is a weighty component of that.
+School administrators spend countless hours trying to keep their facilities in the best possible shape through routine maintenance and regular inspections, and other preventative tasks.
+While these efforts detract from the role they were hired to do, the upkeep is vitally important.
+Students and the educational community-at-large benefit from positive surroundings, particularly student health and learning.
+Schools have a responsibility to do everything they can to promote a healthy learning environment, and proactive facilities management is an integral component.

-The well-being of both students and staff is a top priority, so if facilities don’t support that, these individuals suffer.
-There are many parts of the educational process that rely on having a comfortable, safe environment; for example, temperature and lighting.
-If the temperature is too hot or cold or the lighting is harsh and uncomfortable, students may become frustrated and struggle to focus, and teachers may have a difficult time conducting lessons and become easily frustrated.
-Ensuring a safe, positive and beneficial school environment can help you keep students, teachers, and staff work at their best and drive more positive attitudes about the school as a whole.
+The well-being of students and staff is a top priority.
+When facilities undermine this, performance suffers.
+Many parts of the educational process rely on comfortable, safe settings.
+If the temperature is too hot or cold, for example, or the lighting is too dark or too bright, students may become frustrated and struggle to focus.
+Teachers may have a difficult time conducting lessons and get frustrated.

 School Facilities and Student Health

 Researchers have found that the quality of school facilities impact student learning.
-Students are able to focus better in the proper environment, are more likely to attend classes, and may be less likely to get sick.
+Students focus better when they’re comfortable, are more likely to attend classes, and may be less likely to become ill.
 These qualities all come from classrooms that have proper ventilation, are well-lit, and maintain efficient cleaning schedules.
-Students that aren’t distracted or uncomfortable because of environmental factors are students who can remain attentive and retain information.
+Students who aren’t distracted or uncomfortable due to environmental factors are students who can remain attentive and better retain information.

-The same idea applies to teachers.
-A teacher who is able to properly see her students, without the distraction or worry of temperature inconsistencies is a teacher who can more effectively focus on his or her students.
-If their work environment is safe, healthy, and comfortable, it stands to reason that teachers will enjoy their workday much more, passing the benefits on to their students.
-Favorable facilities conditions may even improve teaching quality since veteran teachers may be less likely to leave, and qualified teachers line up for positions at well-kept schools.
+This same idea applies to teachers.
+A teacher who doesn’t have environmental distractions can concentrate on students.
+If the work environment is safe, healthy, and comfortable, it stands to reason that teachers will enjoy their workday much more, passing the benefits on to their students.
+Favorable school facility conditions are likely to improve educational outcomes since veteran teachers may be less likely to leave, and qualified teachers may be more easily recruited.

-So how do you prevent these things from happening to your students?
-Improving maintenance procedures and reviewing the performance of your ventilation, lighting and custodial services are a few strategies.
+So how can these scenarios be prevented?
+Improving maintenance procedures and reviewing the performance of your ventilation, lighting, and custodial services are a few strategies.
 Whatever you do, it is crucial to remember the link between your school facilities and student health.

-Now that we’ve established the importance of school facilities in education, let’s go over exactly how they influence each other and how facility quality impacts students.
-In this section, we’ll go over some of the aspects that can most noticeably affect a school environment and help or hinder your students’ learning.
+Now that we’ve established the importance the physical environment in education, let’s consider how they influence each other and how facility quality impacts students.

-Anecdotally, many teachers and students are familiar with the struggle of when it gets “too hot to learn.”
-Teachers say that children may fight to pay attention, become less compliant and just want to do nothing in the sweltering heat.
-A study conducted by researchers at the Harvard Kennedy School tells us that for each increase in one degree over 90℉, students lose nearly one percent of the year’s learning.
-Temperatures over 100℉ have an effect that is up to 50% larger.
+Anecdotally, many teachers and students are familiar with the struggle of when it gets too hot to learn.
+Teachers say that children may fight to pay attention, become less compliant, and don’t want to do anything in the sweltering heat.
+A study conducted by researchers at the Harvard Kennedy School tells us that for each increase in one degree over 90 F, students lose nearly 1% of the year’s learning.
+Temperatures over 100 F have an effect that is up to 50% larger.

-A district’s wealth influences its likelihood of having air conditioning, so poorer districts struggle the most with significant heat issues.
-All around the country, in both wealthy and non-wealthy areas, you can find schools lacking in air conditioning.
+While a district’s wealth influences its likelihood of having air conditioning, all around the country, in both wealthy and non-wealthy areas, you can find schools lacking in air conditioning.
+For example: